-- (1) Upon receipt of a referral from the JLSC, the Special Investigator shall, as soon as practicable, notify the subject of the complaint, provide him or her with a copy (which may be an extract or summary in an appropriate case), the report of the Complaints Committee and invite his or her comments in writing within fourteen calendar days or such longer period, not exceeding sixty calendar days, as the Special Investigator may specify. - (2) Upon receipt of comments in writing from the subject of the complaint, or at the expiry of the fourteen-day period or the larger specified period, the Special Investigator must - a) decide how to conduct the investigation; - b) notify the subject of the complaint and the complainant of the proposals for the conduct of the investigation, and whether oral evidence will be taken; - c) invite the subject of the complaint and the complainant to make representations about the procedure to be adopted in the case; and - d) record the representations on the proposals which those persons may make. - (3) Any representations from the subject of the complaint or the complainant must be provided to the Special Investigator within ten business days or such longer period as the Special Investigator may direct of an invitation under subparagraph (2)(c). - (4) The Special Investigator may invite the subject of the complaint, the complainant or any other person who may be able to assist the investigation to give evidence about the case. - (5) The Special Investigator may take oral evidence if he or she considers it necessary to do so. - (6) The Special Investigator must disclose any evidence obtained from the complainant or other person under subparagraph (4) to the subject of the complaint and must invite the subject of the complaint to make representations on that evidence. - (7) Where the Special Investigator decides to take oral evidence, he or she must arrange for that evidence to be recorded electronically and transcribed. - (8) The Special Investigator shall fix a date for taking the evidence and notice of such date shall be sent to the subject of the complaint and the complainant. - (9) Where the Special Investigator considers that it is necessary to disclose evidence obtained during the course of an investigation to any person other than the subject of the complaint, he or she must first invite - a) the person who provided the evidence; and - b) the subject of the complaint, to make representations about the proposed disclosure.
+- (1) Upon receipt of a referral from the JLSC, the Special Investigator shall, as soon as practicable, notify the subject of the complaint, provide him or her with a copy (which may be an extract or summary in an appropriate case) of the report of the Complaints Committee and invite his or her comments in writing within fourteen calendar days or such longer period, not exceeding sixty calendar days, as the Special Investigator may specify. - (2) Upon receipt of comments in writing from the subject of the complaint, or at the expiry of the fourteen-day period or the larger specified period, the Special Investigator must - a) decide how to conduct the investigation; - b) notify the subject of the complaint and the complainant, or the representative of the JLSC (if the JLSC has initiated the complaint on its own motion), of the proposals for the conduct of the investigation, and whether oral evidence will be taken; - c) invite the subject of the complaint and the complainant to make representations about the procedure to be adopted in the case; and - d) record the representations on the proposals which those persons may make. - (3) Any representations from the subject of the complaint or the complainant, or the representative of the JLSC, as the case may be, must be provided to the Special Investigator within ten business days or such longer period as the Special Investigator may direct of an invitation under subparagraph (2)(c). - (4) The Special Investigator may invite the subject of the complaint, the complainant, a representative of the JLSC or any other person who may be able to assist the investigation to give evidence about the case. - (5) The Special Investigator may take oral evidence if he or she considers it necessary to do so. - (6) The Special Investigator must disclose any evidence obtained from the complainant or other person under subparagraph (4) to the subject of the complaint and must invite the subject of the complaint to make representations on that evidence.

+- (7) Where the Special Investigator decides to take oral evidence, he or she must arrange for that evidence to be recorded electronically and transcribed. - (8) The Special Investigator shall fix a date for taking the evidence and notice of such date shall be sent to the subject of the complaint and the complainant. - (9) Where the Special Investigator considers that it is necessary to disclose evidence obtained during the course of an investigation to any person other than the subject of the complaint, he or she must first invite - a) the person who provided the evidence; and - b) the subject of the complaint, to make representations about the proposed disclosure.